Skip to content

 How Multi-Agent Systems Keep Specs and Code Synchronized

 Multi-agent coordination research shows approximately 1.3x speed improvements through parallel agent execution in code generation tasks.
-More importantly for engineering teams, this coordination prevents the integration failures that happen when different parts of your system expect different behaviors from the same API.
+Intent capitalizes on this by running Implementor agents simultaneously in isolated git worktrees, preventing the integration failures that happen when different parts of a system expect different behaviors from the same API.

 The practical difference shows up in three ways: